 Payroll Distribution

+The District shall furnish the employee with either a paper or electronic statement.
+If statements are provided electronically, employees shall be provided access to a computer and printer for review and printing of their statement.

 The Board shall set up a payroll account into which shall be transferred on the order of the Board on or before June 30 the gross amount of the salaries earned by employees but not paid.
 The amounts transferred into this payroll account shall be held for the payment of deferred employees’ salaries and shall not be used for any other purpose.
 Payment of salaries from this fund shall be at the regular pay period in July or August of the following fiscal year.

 Payroll Deduction